 The building was commissioned in November 2009 and officially opened by The Right Honourable, Baroness Greenfield in September 2010.
 This excellent facility is intensively used by the specialist science teachers and their classes, ranging from Year 3 to Year 8.
 They are ably supported by a full-time laboratory technician.

-We are committed to providing children time and opportunity to carry out STEM projects through the activities programme and within the curriculum topics.
-Pinewood pupils have the opportunity to compete against other schools in ‘Science and Technology’ competitions and have even presented to environmental conferences, held at some notable Public Schools recently.
+We are committed to providing children time and opportunity to carry out STEAM (Science, Technology, Engineering, Art and Maths) projects within the curriculum topics.
+Pinewood pupils also have the opportunity to compete against other schools in STEAM competitions.

 As part of Pinewood’s community commitment, local primary schools are invited in for ‘fun science experiments’.
 The school year is also punctuated by ‘WOW’ days where normal lessons are replaced by a series of activities designed to broaden knowledge of, for example, ‘electricity’.
 The outdoor classroom is also used to great effect throughout the seasons.
 The Pinewood grounds can certainly boast a healthy diversity of flora and fauna and we have our own poly-tunnel, pond and environmental study area.